Fashion forecasting: Advanced methods

 The existence of historical data is the first factor to consider while developing a forecasting model.

-The fashion industry tends to needs forecasts at two levels of data aggregation:
+The fashion industry tends to need forecasts at two levels of data aggregation:

 The "family level" allows businesses to plan and arrange mid-term purchases, manufacturing, and supply since it consists of products from the same category (T-shirts, trousers, etc.).
 There is often historical data for this level of aggregation.